Cheryl-Lau/Cheryl-Lau.github.io/research.md

 Let's look at this example simulation.
 If we try injecting supernova into a GMC where early photoionization feedback is present, we see that the explosion energy is escaping like blobs running away in preferential directions.
 The explosion is *not* spherically symmetrical.
 There are even slight time delays between the shocks!

-We probably need a model to describe this partial confinement behaviour in the supernova energy release.
+We probably need a new model to describe this partial confinement behaviour in the supernova energy release.
 Why?
 It's particularly important for galaxy simulations, where sub-grid feedback recipes are crucial.

 ### A semi-confined Supernova explosion

+If you think about it, this scenario now becomes fairly analogous to a "semi-confined explosion", a modelling problem that has been well-studied in engineering for decades to understand bomb impacts inside buildings.
+(You might hate engineers but please just read on.)
+What we could do is to simplify the geometry of this feedback modelling problem, and try putting supernovae into spherical clouds with well-defined channel openings.
+I called this a "semi-confined supernova" model.
+It allows for a robust study on the impact of confinement by early-feedback-carved bubbles.

 <div style="text-align: center;">
    <img src="images/sncavity_evol.png" alt="Simplified semi-confined SN" width="330" height="180" class="center" style="margin-left: 0px; margin-right: 0px; margin-top: 0px, margin-bottom: 0px;">
 </div>

+With both [analytical and numerical approaches](https://doi.org/10.1093/mnras/staf756), I showed that a semi-confined supernova, compared to a standard symmetrical one, is more capable of sustaining its local dynamical perturbation.
+It keeps more of its kinetic energy and momentum *locally*, and can induce a higher level of solenoidal turbulence, which is good for regulating star formation.
+We therefore argue that the semi-confinement effects are highly important in feedback modelling, and we need a way to somehow incorporate it in our sub-grid models!

 ## Tree-based SPH-MCRT coupled Radiation Hydrodynamics